exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ### Reporting Errors

 We next define the error which might occur when processing transactions in our service.
-The currecnt Timestamping service includes only one error, which occurs when a timestamping transaction with the given hash already exists in the blockchain.
+The current Timestamping service includes only one error, which occurs when a timestamping transaction with the given hash already exists in the blockchain.